choden12/SDA101_02240355/Practical10_HTML_tailwindcss/README.md

 ## Installation

-If you want to view and experiment with this project locally, simply clone this repository and open `index.html` in your browser.
+If you want to view and experiment with this project locally, simply clone this repository and open `index.html` in the browser.

 ```bash
 git clone <repository-url>